Last Updated on January 13, 2023

 In Rome in the evening, go restaurant roaming.
 In the many times I’ve visited the city I’ve always enjoyed my discoveries of good restaurants.
-Most are found while wandering down little alleyways and poking my head into different restaurants to discover some gastronomic delight.
+I find many while wandering down little alleyways and poking my head into different restaurants to discover some gastronomic delight.

 If you want to find a good restaurant in Rome, get off the streets near the main tourist sites.
 And don’t forget about lunch – start looking for ristorantes that appear interesting mid-day.

 In many small restaurants, you can go into the kitchen and choose your meat or fish for the meal.
 And it’s often worthwhile to appeal to a chef’s vanity – ask him/her to make a favorite that’s not on the menu.
-Numerous times I’ve been amazed at what came out of the kitchen at a very reasonable price.
+Amazingly, many of those meals are at a very reasonably price.